Introduction: Why I Looked East for the Best Road Bikes of 2026

 ❌ Stiffer ride can increase fatigue with the wrong wheel choice — especially with very firm carbon wheels.

-❌ Some quality control and delivery time issues reported by owners — not deal-breakers, but worth noting.
+❌ Some delivery time issues reported by owners — not deal-breakers, but worth noting.

 Final Verdict — A Meticulous Aero Frame With Endurance Credibility